ChaseTheHunter/chasethehunter.github.io/_posts/2017-02-23-cat-nap-show.markdown

 layout: post
 title:  "The Cat Nap Show"
 crawlertitle: "The Cat Nap Show"
-summary: "Your favorite Host Stephen Purrbert interviews the Meowtuber 'Chelsea'.
-The Cat Nap Show is a satire piece about cultural appropiation of modern times."
+summary: "The Cat Nap Show is a satire piece about cultural appropiation and the clash between old and new media."
 date:   2017-02-09 +0700
 categories: uni_projects
 tags: '2D-animated-short'